Abstractn/abs-component/README.md

   // The constructor receives an HTMLElement parameter
   // that is the DOM node reference
-  // that the component is associated to constructor (node) {}
+  // that the component is associated to

+  // add `public` keyword to `node` for Typescript
+  // recommended to add `readonly` keyword too to `node` for Typescript constructor (node) {}

-  // All components are required to define an `init` function init() {}
+  // All components are recommended to define an `init` function
+  // but it's not required if know what to do init() {}

   // Then usually but optionally there is a `ready` function